Our Services

 Helpful Resources

-Arousal-induced sleep can occur when the relaxation hormones released during sexual activity combine with factors like chronic sleep deprivation, ADHD medication timing, stress, alcohol or undiagnosed sleep disorders and lead to unintended dozing off.
+Why do I fall asleep when aroused?
+Arousal-induced sleep happens when relaxation hormones (oxytocin, prolactin, serotonin) released during sexual activity combine with factors like chronic sleep deprivation, poorly timed ADHD medication, stress, alcohol use, or undiagnosed sleep disorders—triggering unintended dozing off.

 Arousal-induced sleep refers to unintentional dozing off during sexual activity or right afterward.
 It can occur during: